SMIS Current Activity: Improving Usability, System Performance and Business Intelligence

 RSSB is improving the inner workings of SMIS so that data is available more quickly for analysis and it is easier to make changes that users require.

+Good health and safety management relies on good data and analysis.
 We process the data from SMIS, and other reporting systems such as Close Call, to generate safety insights which support industry decision making and help provide the direction for risk management activities.

 New Recording and Classification Functionality for Accident Causes